medaminenasfi/To-Do-List-App/README.md

 - **Deleting Tasks:** Click the delete icon next to the task you want to remove.
 - **Marking Tasks as Completed:** Click on the task to toggle its completed status.

-- *This project is a great way to practice your HTML, CSS, and JavaScript skills.
-Happy coding!*

 # Technologies Used